-When I started my first ‘proper’ business in 1994, a production company specialising in documentary content, there was a local business centre offering free advice for start-ups.
-I must have stalked that organisation for at least a year, picking up their pamphlets and visiting their fledgling website, before deciding not to take part.
-There was nothing wrong with the offer, or the organisation, but I was terrified of taking that step and sitting with someone who could help me.
-I had a million questions and I knew I was making mistakes, but I just couldn’t bring myself to take part.
+Around the corner from my house was a local business centre offering free advice for start-ups.
+I stalked that organisation for a year, picking up their pamphlets and visiting their fledgling website, before deciding not to take part.
+There was nothing wrong with the offer or the organisation, but I was terrified of taking that step and sitting with someone who could help me.
+I had a million questions, and I knew I was making mistakes, but I just couldn’t bring myself to take part.

-Now, as someone who offers business advice for a living, I meet people all the time who are just too scared to take the same step.
-The offer is safe, and the advice is trustworthy, but the fear lingers.
+Now I run an organisation that offers business advice as one of our core services, and I meet people all the time who are just too scared to take the same step.
+The offer is safe and the advice is trustworthy, but the fear lingers.
 Finding a mentor, a coach or an advisor is such a critically important step in creating success, so why is it so hard?

-So why are we so afraid, and how do we overcome that fear?
+So what are we afraid of when seeking advice, and how do we overcome that fear?

 I don’t want to reveal how little I know.